This article was last updated by Digital Trends editor John Velasco on 7/30/2020

 Don’t give a stranger any reason to snoop around your home.
-You can easily stop them from potentially committing a crime, such as a burglary, by having eyes around your property with a handy outdoor security camera.
-When it comes to protecting your home, cameras positioned outdoors offer homeowners and apartment dwellers peace of mind when they’re not there.
+You can easily deter them committing a crime, such as a burglary, by having eyes around your property with a handy outdoor security camera.
+When it comes to protecting your home, cameras positioned outdoors provide homeowners and apartment dwellers peace of mind when they’re not there.
 They’re even more useful when they’re strategically positioned around the home for better vantage points.
+There are even outdoor cameras that are ideal for backyard outings during the summer.

 Best outdoor security cameras at a glance